GenomicAI/mars/README.md

 # "mars"
 ### Simplifying Bioinformatics Workflows through a Containerized Approach to Tool Integration and Management
-In the rapidly evolving field of bioinformatics, numerous specialized tools have been developed for essential genomic analysis tasks, such as read simulation, mapping, and variant calling.
-However, the management of these tools often presents significant challenges due to varied dependencies, execution steps, and output formats, complicating the installation and configuration processes.
-To address these issues, we introduce "mars," a bioinformatics solution encapsulated within a Singularity container that pre-loads a comprehensive suite of widely used genomic tools.
-Mars not only simplifies the installation of these tools but also automates critical workflow functions, including sequence sample preparation, read simulation, read mapping, variant calling, and result comparison.
-By streamlining the execution of these workflows, mars enables users to easily manage input-output formats and compare results across different tools, thereby enhancing reproducibility and efficiency.
-Furthermore, by providing a cohesive environment that integrates tool management with a flexible workflow interface, mars empowers researchers to focus on their analyses rather than the complexities of tool configuration.
-This integrated solution facilitates the testing of various combinations of tools and algorithms, enabling users to evaluate performance based on different metrics and identify the optimal tools for their specific genomic analysis needs.
-Through mars, we aim to enhance the accessibility and usability of bioinformatics tools, ultimately advancing research in genomic analysis.
+In the rapidly advancing field of bioinformatics, numerous specialized tools have been developed for critical genomic analysis tasks such as read simulation, mapping, and variant calling.
+However, managing these tools often presents significant challenges due to varied dependencies, execution steps, and output formats, making installation and configuration complex.
+To address these issues, we introduce "mars," a bioinformatics solution packaged in a Singularity container that preloads a comprehensive suite of widely used genomic tools.

+Mars simplifies tool installation and automates key workflow functions, including sequence sample preparation, read simulation, read mapping, variant calling, and result comparison.
+By streamlining these workflows, mars enables users to easily manage input-output formats and compare results across different tools, enhancing reproducibility and efficiency.
+Additionally, by providing an integrated environment that combines tool management with a flexible workflow interface, mars empowers researchers to focus on analysis rather than tool configuration.
+This cohesive solution allows users to test different combinations of tools and algorithms, evaluate performance based on various metrics, and identify the best tools for their specific genomic analysis needs.
+Through mars, we aim to make bioinformatics tools more accessible and user-friendly, advancing research in genomic analysis.

 ## Installation
-Since "mars" run on a [singularity](https://sylabs.io/singularity/) container, first we need to install the singularity.
-This [guide](https://docs.sylabs.io/guides/main/user-guide/quick_start.html) will explain how to install singularity.
+Since "mars" runs on a [Singularity](https://sylabs.io/singularity/) container, you’ll need to install Singularity first.
+This guide explains how to install it.

-Then pull the "mars" image.
+Afterward, pull the "mars" image:
 ```
 singularity pull library://shanuz/genomicai/mars:latest
 ls -ltrh
 total 1.8G
 -rwxr-xr-x 1 shanika shanika 1.8G Oct 27 20:21 mars_latest.sif
 ```
-Copy all "mars' scripts from this [git](https://github.com/GenomicAI/mars/tree/main/scripts) to your environment.
-All the "mars" scripts assumes the `mars_latest.sif` is in the current folder or you can specify diffenet folder with env variable `MARSSIF`.
-Run the following command to see everything working fine.
+Copy all "mars" scripts from the [repository]((https://github.com/GenomicAI/mars/tree/main/scripts)) to your environment.
+All "mars" scripts assume that `mars_latest.sif` is in the current directory, or you can specify a different directory with the environment variable `MARSSIF`.
+Run the following command to ensure everything is working:

 ```
 ./mars-run.sh cat /etc/os-release
   PRETTY_NAME="Ubuntu 22.04.5 LTS"